 Interest will accrue on the deferred amount of duty from the date the duty is payable until it is paid in full.
 The amount of interest and method of calculation is determined under the Taxation Administration Act 1999 as the market rate component defined in section 26 (2) of that Act.
 Simple interest accrues on the principal balance of the deferred duty (i.e. not on any accrued interest) and is calculated daily.

-Conditions for payment of deferred duty and interest
+Time payment arrangement of deferred duty and interest

-Successful applicants for the deferral of duty can elect to enter one of two repayment options.
-Applicants may commence instalment payments for deferred duty within 90 days from the date of the dutiable transaction so as to repay the total amount of duty plus accrued interest within 10 years of the date of the dutiable transaction.
+Successful applicants for the deferral of duty can elect to enter one of two payment options.
+Applicants may commence instalment payments for deferred duty immediately (that is within 90 days, or within one year for an off the plan purchase, from the date of the dutiable transaction) so as to repay the total amount of duty plus accrued interest within 10 years of the date of the dutiable transaction.
 A voluntary repayment over and above the instalment amount can be made at any time.

-Alternatively, no payment is required for the first 5 years after the date of the dutiable transaction but a voluntary payment over and above the instalment amount can be made at any time.
+Alternatively, no payment is required for not more than the first 5 years after the date of the dutiable transaction but a voluntary payment over and above the instalment amount can be made at any time.

 Deferred duty must be paid in full within the next successive 5 years so that the total duty and interest payable is repaid no later than 10 years after the date of the transaction.
 All approvals of deferred payment of duty are subject to the homebuyer entering into an arrangement based on these terms.